Three Considerations When Choosing a Bathroom Blind

 Being able to open and close your bathroom window will always be important, so it is worth considering how your blind will be used on a daily basis and if it will restrict your window access.

-Venetian blinds are again useful in these circumstances as the individual slates will allow you to not only open the window but also let air flow freely into the room.
-Some blinds can also be fitted directly onto the window frame itself, like the Metal Venetian blind shown in this picture.
+Venetian blinds are useful in these circumstances as the individual slats will allow you to not only open the window but also let air flow freely into the room, with faux wood being an obvious choice thanks to their durability in wet areas.
+Roller blinds allow you to raise them clear of any handles to open windows, plus they tend to be moisture resistant, mostly made from polyester.
+Some types of blinds can also be fitted directly onto the window frame itself in some circumstances.
 This has the added benefit of leaving any window handles unrestricted whether the blinds are open or closed.

 Will it keep out prying eyes?

-If you are looking for a more tailored solution, a cafe style blind like the ones pictured here are the perfect answer for bathroom privacy.
-Unlike traditional blinds, these fabrics are attached at the bottom of the window rather than the top, allowing you to pull the blind up as far as you need to without blocking all of the light coming in from outside
+If you are looking for a more tailored solution, a floating style, or Transition blind like the ones pictured here are the perfect answer for bathroom privacy.
+Unlike traditional blinds, these are moveable within the window space allowing you to position the blind exactly where you need to for privacy without blocking all of the light coming in from outside.
+You can have this style in both Duette® blinds and Pleated blinds.

 Related Articles